Home » Paris Entertainment » Visiting the Tiers-Lieux “Third Spaces” of Paris

 Open Tuesday 11am-3pm, Wednesday-Friday 11am-midnight, Saturday noon-midnight.

 Like the Académie du Climat, the packed program tends to appeal to budding social and environmental activists and students, but is open to everyone.
-Outside of events that might interest you, there’s not much to see besides the canteen (serving lunch Tuesday-Friday noon-2pm and brunch Saturdays noon-3pm), which shares a large space with an Emmaüs Campüs charity shop (open Wednesday-Saturday noon-7pm; donations welcome), and an outdoor terrace.
+Outside of events that might interest you, there’s not much to see besides the canteen (open Tuesday-Saturday 10am-11pm), which shares a large space with an Emmaüs Campüs charity shop (open Wednesday-Saturday noon-6:30pm; donations welcome), and an outdoor terrace.
 There’s also a bar open during evening events.
-Césure only has the right to occupy the campus until the end of 2024, when it will finally undergo long-awaited renovations.
+Césure only had the right to occupy the campus until the end of 2024, when the campus was meant to undergo long-awaited renovations, however it’s still going strong into the summer of 2026.

 Fun Fact: I taught English Presentation Skills for third-year Communications students at the Sorbonne-Nouvelle in 2015, and have been enjoying the sweet mint tea from the Mosquée de Paris tearoom down the street since I was a student myself back in 1995.